 The outermost layer often bears the company name and other branding messages.
 Manufacturers use alcohol-based ink to print words and images on these packs.

 When the middle layer material is not made of clear material, it serves as a protective and branding layer.
 To achieve this, manufacturers opt for aluminum or films infused with metal or resin.
 Some companies choose kraft paper material for the outermost layer because it looks natural.
 Kraft material is also durable and has a texture designed to make branding easy.

 These layers are then cut into different sizes and shapes then stuck together through sealing by applying heat.
 A large conversion machine receives the finished film roll.
 The film is cut into various parts as it goes through the system, forming the top part, rear, and underside of the stand up pouch.

 Gussets are the bottom part and the reason a stand up pouch can stand.
 Part of the material used to make the rest of the bag goes through a machine that folds a perfect W-shaped gusset.

 Functionality features are added separately depending on the pack.
 For example, spaces for handles are created through cutting with stamps.
 Zip locks are bound to the pack through heat.
 Perforations indicating where to cut are also added at the last bit in the process.

 The layers must be cured in a special high-temperature drying chamber after the lamination process.
 If laminated films are not properly cured, they can peel apart days or weeks after the bags are completed.
 Drying takes 2–4 days, and regardless of the deadline, this part cannot be rushed.

-However, not all stand-up packs are of good quality.
-Like with every other product, the cheaper they are, the poorer their quality.
+However, not all stand up packs are of good quality.
+Like with every other products, the cheaper they are, the poorer their quality.